vectorgrp/vector-vscode-vcast/README.md

   VASSERT_EQ (foo(1), 100);
 }
 ```

+Note: This feature is only supported for tool and environment version that are newer than VectorCAST 24 sp3.
+If you type "// vmock" in a file associated with ane enviornment that was built with an older version
+of VectorCAST, you will get the diagnostic message:

+  "This environment does not support mocks, no auto-completion is available",

 Note: The extension will also auto-complete the: "auto vmock_session =" line

 ### Code Coverage Annotations